 - Liver injuries.
 Learn more about liver injuries and the JYNARQUE REMS Safety Program here

 - Too much sodium in your blood (hypernatremia) and loss of too much body fluid (dehydration).
 In some cases, dehydration can lead to extreme loss of body fluid called hypovolemia.
-You should drink water when you are thirsty and throughout the day and night.
-Stop taking JYNARQUE and call your healthcare provider if you cannot drink enough water for any reason, such as not having access to water, or vomiting or diarrhea.
+You should drink water when you are thirsty and throughout the day and night

 - Tell your healthcare provider if you get any of the following symptoms: